couldbelimatt/CS-Config/README.md

 ### Installation
 Please read over these files before you install them!
-There might be some things you want to change.
+There will be some things you want to change (like your keybindings etc)

 - Open Steam
 - Locate CSGO